StackVista/stackstate-docs/configure/telemetry/send_metrics.md

 ```

 {% hint style="info" %}
-Depending on your StackState configuration, received metrics that are too old will be ignored.
+Depending on your Rancher Observability configuration, received metrics that are too old will be ignored.
 {% endhint %}

 ## JSON property: "metrics"

-Metrics can be sent to the StackState Receiver API using the `"metrics"` property of the [common JSON object](send_metrics.md#common-json-object).
+Metrics can be sent to the Rancher Observability Receiver API using the `"metrics"` property of the [common JSON object](send_metrics.md#common-json-object).

 {% tabs %}
 {% tab title="Example metric JSON" %}